Search and Book Flights to Japan

 - Smoking is banned in most public spaces.
 Avoid having a cigarette while onboard public transport, in restaurants or at the cinema.
 Cities around Japan like Tokyo and Kyoto also have strict rules for smoking in the street.
 Before lighting up your cigarette, look for a designated area to avoid fines of JPY 2000 or more.

 Tokyo is the capital city of Japan and holds the title as the world's most populous metropolis.
 It's a city that's constantly on the move, and it's impossible to be bored.
 With an almost unlimited choice of things to do and see, your itinerary in Tokyo will never be dull.
-It has more Michelin stars than any other city, the world's tallest tower and a wild nightlife scene to keep you entertained into the wee hours of the morning.
+Foodies that have booked return flights to Japan will be thrilled to know that Tokyo has more Michelin stars than any other city, plus the Japanese capital is also home to the world's tallest tower and a wild nightlife scene sure to keep you entertained into the wee hours of the morning.

 Once known as Naniwa, Osaka was Japan's first-ever capital city.
 Today, it's the second largest city in Japan and one of the hottest foodie destinations.
 Known as the "Nation's Kitchen", it's one of the best places in the country to take a cooking class.
 Learn how to craft iconic Japanese dishes such as miso soup or delicious comfort food like pork on rice.
 Once you're done eating your fill, there's plenty of other things to do in the area.
 Visit the famous Osaka Castle, go to the Sumiyoshi-Taisha Shrine or take a cruise on the Osaka River.

-Nara is an incredible destination for travellers interested in Japan's ancient history.
+Nara is an incredible destination for travellers interested in Japanese – and the heritage of this city is within even easier reach once you book an airfare to Japan with Webjet.
 The city is filled with historic buildings, 8 UNESCO World Heritage Sites, national treasures and exceptional pieces of art.
 The best part about Nara is that most of its monasteries and shrines are close together, making it easy to explore this ancient city on foot.
 Make sure you visit the Seven Great Temples of Nara, the 8th-century Todaiji Temple, and the world’s largest wooden building, home to Japan’s largest Buddha.

 Once a place of tragedy, Hiroshima is now a centre for global peace.
 If you want to learn more about the Japan's involvement in WWII, head to the Hiroshima Peace Memorial Museum.
 It's locked in Peace Park, across from the sight of the A-Bomb Dome.
 Besides its sobering history, the city is famous for its local speciality, okonomiyaki.
 And you'll be only a short ferry ride away from the Island Shrine of Itsukushima.